-4. Do not volunteer to tell them whether the house is owned privately or by the council.
-If they do ask, you had better tell the truth - they may well know the answer anyway.
-The snag here is that many councils give their tenants letters accepting responsibility for the account, so they may now realise that you are squatting.

-5. Don't panic if they do work out you're squatting - all is not yet lost.
+- 4. Do not volunteer to tell them whether the house is owned privately or by the council.
+If they do ask, you had better tell the truth they may well know the answer anyway.
+The snag here is that many councils give their tenants letters accepting responsibility for the account, so they may now realise that you are squatting. - 5.
+Don't panic if they do work out you're squatting - all is not yet lost.
 Ask them why they are refusing to connect you.
 If it is because you are squatting, try quoting the Gas or Electric Lighting Acts at them, as well as Benn's and Eadie's statements.
 If you have children, they are often more sympathetic and it is worth taking them down to the showroom with you.
-Tell them you know that their board's official policy is to connect squatters unless there are instructions from the landlord to the contrary, and offer them a deposit (about £20-£40 should do it - object if they want more than £50!)
-It is easier to get accepted if you have had a previous account (provided you paid the bill) or if someone who has an account with the board will act as guarantor, and a banker's reference stands you in good stead.
-You can also ask for a prepayment(slot) meter or pay using a budget account.
-If they insist on a deposit, this may be paid by social security or social services, especially if you have kids, but they will need a lot of hassling.

-6. If they refuse all this, you can connect it up yourselves and deposit some money, together with the original meter reading, with the nearest law centre or a sympathetic local solicitor - specifying that the money is for payment of gas or electricity bills.
+Tell them you know that their board's official policy is to connect squatters unless there are instructions from the landlord to the contrary. and offer them a deposit (about £20-£40 should do it - object if they want more than £50!)
+It is easier to get accepted if you have had a previous account (provided you paid the bill) and a banker's reference stands you in good stead. - 6.
+If they refuse all this, you can connect it up yourselves and deposit some money, together with the original meter reading, with the nearest law centre or a sympathetic local solicitor specifying that the money is for payment of gas or electricity bills.
 If you are accused of theft, you can then produce the money as evidence that you had no intention not to pay, which should be enough to prevent a charge of theft.
 If you are trying this, you must have a meter to show how much you have used; electricity meters can be bought from many electrical shops.

-7. It is an offence to steal gas or electricity, and if you do this you are laying yourself open to a charge of theft (even if there is already a meter installed).
+- 7. It is an offence to steal gas or electricity, and if you do this you are laying yourself open to a charge of theft (even if there is already a meter installed).
 Some owners may actually call in the police to ensure you get bust.
-Using the lights at the back of the house may attract less attention, but it is more advisable to try and get an account

-8. If the board discovers that you are using electricity or gas without having an account they will probably try to cut you off.
-If they try to disconnect you in the house it is possible to refuse them entry if they don't have a magistrate's warrant.
-But it is not usually wise to do this because it may push them into cutting you off in the road.

-9. Even some attempts to cut off supplies in the road have been foiled.
-If you think there's a danger of them doing this, one tactic is to contact a social worker, a local advice centre or law centre to try and negotiate with the authorities.
+Using the lights at the back of the house may attract less attention, but it is more advisable to try and get an account. - 8.
+If the board discovers that you are using electricity or gas without having an account they will probably try to cut you off.
+If they try to disconnect you in the house it is possible to refuse them entry if they don't have a magistrate's warrar But it is not usually wise to do this because it may push them into cutting you off in the road. - 9.
+Even some attempts to cut off supplies in the road have been foiled.
+If you think there's a danger of them doing this, one tactic is to contact a social worker, a local advice or law centre, or Release to try and negotiate with the authorities.
 They can point out the misery that would be caused, the principal argument being that if the owners want to evict you they can do so quite speedily through the courts and have no need to resort to such back-door evictions.
-This argument will be more effective if there are children in the house and particularly if the landlord is the council (which would have to rehouse people
+This argument will be more effective if there are children in the house and particularly if the landlord is the council (which would have to rehouse people with children if they became homeless).